|Sucia Island, San Juan Archipelago, WA.|

 the Saltwater People Historical Society©

-"Thanks to the members of the various yacht clubs making up the Interclub Boating Assoc of WA, Sucia Island is preserved as a marine park.
+"Thanks to the members of the various yacht clubs making up the Interclub Boating Association of WA., Sucia Island is preserved as a marine park.

 It has been a refreshing acquisition of a recreational playground.
 In an age when public bodies at all levels are besieged with requests for funds to buy lands, build roads, improve parks, and other worthy-enough projects, this group of NW boating people is probably the only group in the country today that decisively walked out, signed sizable notes to insure a major purchase, raised the funds from its own, then turned the island over to the state to maintain as a boating playground forever.
 It has been a monumental five-year effort.